JacksonHagood/CPP_Basics/00_Setup/setup.md

 # Setup

+## What is C++?

+C++ is a popular programming language, typically used for application development.
+C++ is built on top of the C programming language, with its largest addition being object-oriented programming.
+C++ is a high-level, compiled language that retains some lower-level functionality (such as memory management).
+C++ is faster than many other high-level languages and is supported on many platforms.

 ## Transitioning from Python to C++

 > Note: much of this section assumes a background in Python.
 Even if without a Python background, much of this information might be helpful.